The Strategerist podcast highlights compassion and optimism through conversation with newsmakers, leaders, and people working to change the world.

-As a young girl growing up in Afghanistan, Captain Niloofar Rahmani dreamed of finding her wings.
-Like all women under Taliban rule, she was forbidden from attending school, working, or showing her face in public.
-But her story is one of courage and strength, as she became the first female fighter pilot in the Afghan military after the fall of the Taliban in 2001.
+Like all women under Taliban rule, Captain Rahmani was forbidden basic rights.
+But her story is one of courage, as she became the first female fighter pilot in the Afghan military after the fall of the Taliban.

 January 23, 2019